ahstat/ahstat.github.io/_posts/2018-03-11-RNN-Keras-time-series.md

 In part A, we predict *short* time series using stateless LSTM.
 Computations give good results for this kind of series.

 In part B, we try to predict *long* time series using stateless LSTM.
-In that case, models lead to poor results.
+In that case, model leads to poor results.

 In part C, we circumvent this issue by training **stateful LSTM**.
-We consider the case of one input and one output.
 Stateful models are tricky with Keras, because you need to be careful on how to cut time series, select batch size, and reset states.
 I wrote a wrapper function working in all cases for that purpose.

 In part D, stateful LSTM is used to predict multiple outputs from multiple inputs.